socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 George Fairbanks sends similar messages in bis book ["Just Enough Software Architecture"](https://www.georgefairbanks.com/book/) (@Fairbanks:2020).

-A variation of DPR method creation and adoption rule 4 applies: $
+A variation of the "if in doubt leave it out" rule for DPR method adoption applies here:

-> Do not create a 'big ball of model mud'; always have a distinct target audience and its information needs in mind when creating a model or a diagram.
+> Do not create a 'big ball of model mud'; always have a distinct target audience and its information needs in mind when creating a model or a diagram and base your in/out and naming decisions on the preferences and background of that particular audience.

-### Hints and Pitfalls to Avoid (Common Pitfalls)
+### Hints and Pitfalls to Avoid

 * Capture both static and dynamic aspects (for instance, compile time and runtime dependencies).
 UML sequence diagrams can serve as Component Interaction Diagrams (CIDs); the [arc42 Runtime View](https://docs.arc42.org/section-6/) provides further advice.
 * Consider to complement your diagrams with supplemental information; for instance, talk the reader through each figure (i.e., explain all boxes and arrows) and/or provide [CRC cards](../artifact-templates/futureWork/DPR-CRCCard.md) to explain responsibilities and collaborations of the components that appear in architecture overviews and component models.